Giga01-gnl/TryHackMe-Progress/README.md

 _STATUS_: COMPLETED

 ### CONCEPTS LEARNED
-- Offensive Security (ethical hacking for the analyzation of weak points and resolution) [RED TEAM]
+- Offensive Security (ethical hacking for the analysis of weak points and remedation) [RED TEAM]
 - What is VM (Virtual Machine, software that emulates a physical computer within a host computer.)

 ### COMMANDS